The Governing Body

 Business is conducted through meetings where decisions are made collectively as a team.
 The Governors’ role is strategic, while the Head, with whom they work closely, has responsibility for the day-to-day management of the school.

-Our current Chair of Governors is Mr D Llewellyn.
+Our current Chair of Governors is Mr David Llewellyn.
 He can be contacted through the clerk to the governors via the school office.